 Vitamin A after a hair transplant

 Vitamin A is important for healthy hair because it supports sebum secretion.
-Sebum is the oily substance produced by the sebaceous glands which prevent hair from becoming too brittle leading to breakage.
+Sebum is the oily substance produced by the sebaceous glands, which prevents hair from becoming too brittle, leading to breakage.

 The cells in our body need vitamin A in order to grow.
 So do our hair cells and scalp, especially after a hair transplant surgery, where it would be needed to promote tissue growth and regeneration.
-Vitamin A controls cell growth and division and is needed for important processes like reproduction, and bone remodelling.
-Research-based findings have shown that vitamin A is necessary for the healthy growth of the skin and hair.
-Its active metabolite, retinoic acid, regulates hair follicle stem cells, and influences the functioning of the hair cycle.
+Vitamin A controls cell growth and division and is needed for important processes like reproduction and bone remodelling.
+Research-based findings have shown that vitamin A is necessary for the healthy growth of the skin and hair9.
+Its active metabolite, retinoic acid, regulates hair follicle stem cells and influences the functioning of the hair cycle.

-While vitamin A is, without doubt, a critical player when it comes to maintaining hair health, consuming too much of this vitamin has, on the contrary, been reported to cause hair loss.11 Thus, it is highly recommended that you keep your consumption of this vitamin within the recommended dietary allowance (RDA), which is about 900 micrograms for adult males, and 700 micrograms for women.
+While vitamin A is, without doubt, a critical player when it comes to maintaining hair health, consuming too much of this vitamin has, on the contrary, been reported to cause hair loss.
+Thus, it is highly recommended that you keep your consumption of this vitamin within the recommended dietary allowance (RDA), which is about 900 micrograms for men and 700 micrograms for women.9

 Vitamin E after a hair transplant